Gemini (May 21 – June 20)

 Mercury is also the planet of trade and trickery, the boundary-crosser, the one who moves between worlds.
 This gives Gemini a particular skill at adaptation.
 They learn the language of every room they enter.
 They code-switch instinctively — not out of dishonesty but out of a genuine pleasure in connection.
 The problem is that when you speak every language fluently, people can stop being sure which one is yours.

 The shadow is scatter.
 A mind that finds everything interesting can finish nothing.
 Gemini can also talk their way around feelings they have not yet let themselves feel, using language as a screen rather than a door.
-The growth edge is choosing depth on purpose: staying with one book, one person, one question, long enough to find its second floor.
+The Twins are not a contradiction to resolve — they are a partnership to honour: the curious one who reaches outward, and the quieter one who reaches in.
+The growth edge is letting both speak at full volume on the same subject, staying with one book, one person, one question, long enough to find its second floor.

 Traditional correspondences